|

 hiker sitting in the passenger seat.
 "What is this all about?"

 I thought.
-He said "hop in and I will take you there"
+The driver said "hop in and I will take you there"

 and that was all I needed to hear.
 I threw my pack into the back